s-gbz/grilborzer.github.io/_posts/2020-07-28-morning-pages-part-2.md

 # "Morning Pages can be about anything" - 21.07.2020
 **I feel** .. relaxed and more insightful.
-Todays writing process was harder though.
+Today’s writing process was harder though.
 I actually struggled to find content after the first page was filled.
 It helped to remember that **Morning Pages can be about anything**.
-So I **wrote a letter** to myself.
+So, I **wrote a letter** to myself.
 It was really insightful and long due.

 **I think** .. that **I might enjoy the Morning Pages, because I feel the need to write in general**.